+Physical custody generally refers to with whom the minor child or children will reside.
 There are many factors that have to be taken into account by the court when it comes to determining which party is best suited to have physical custody of the children.
-Some of these factors are:

 - The character, status, or capacity of either parent to function as an appropriate caretaker for the child.
 Factors such as their emotional and financial stability, religious compatibility, history of alcohol or drug abuse, and signs of abuse to the child, another child, or spouse are all taken into account.

 - For other factors, please see Utah Code Ann. § 30-3-10 and Rules of Judicial Administration § 4-903.

 Joint Physical Custody